The rise of climate coalitions

 Coordinated groups of countries are emerging as focal points for climate action, and the idea of grouping is gaining currency as a vehicle for securing greater investment, market access, and financial stability, and for driving greater ambition in climate action.

 Such coalitions might form among countries seeking to harmonize carbon pricing policies, catalyze a broad market for renewable energy, or create preferential trade and investment incentives for low-carbon technologies.

 Building a coalition

 One golden opportunity for coalitions concerns emission trading programs (or "carbon markets") that cap and cut climate pollution, harnessing the power of market forces to drive carbon pollution down and spur investment into innovative technologies.
-Carbon markets are now underway in over fifty jurisdictions around the world that are home to over 1 billion people.
+Carbon markets are now underway in more than 50 jurisdictions around the world that are home to over 1 billion people.

 As carbon markets continue to expand, coordination among programs will be increasingly important to ensure environmental integrity and maximize benefits.